 Why Comparing CRM vs. Marketing Automation Is So Important

-CRM software and marketing automation software have quite a bit of overlap, but the two tools aren’t the same.
+CRM software and marketing automation tools commonly overlap features, but they’re two very different ideas.
 Understanding the differences between CRM and marketing automation will give you deep insight into when to use which and why (hint: in most cases, you should use both).

-Marketing Automation concentrates its efforts at the top of the sales funnel by helping you automate repetitive tasks involved with creating awareness and building interest in your business.
-Marketing automation software makes it possible to send targeted mass emails, nurture cold leads, and monitor your efforts.
+Marketing automation focuses on the top of the sales funnel by helping you automate repetitive tasks around creating awareness and building interest in your business.
+With it, you can send targeted mass emails or text messages, nurture cold leads, and monitor the results of your efforts.

-CRM takes over as prospects move closer to buying from you.
-It focuses on helping you build relationships with potential customers by tracking their movement in your sales funnel, logging interactions, and enabling your sales team to convert more leads.
-CRMs support things like lead qualification, actions early on in the sales cycle, quote generation, order confirmation, fulfillment, and more.
+CRM takes over as those at the top of the funnel get closer to buying something.
+These tools focus on helping you build deeper relationships with potential customers by tracking their movement in your sales funnel, logging interactions, and giving your sales team the tools they need to close the deal.
+CRMs support lead qualification, actions early on in the sales cycle, quote generation, order confirmation, fulfillment, and more.

 Marketing automation and CRM work in tandem rather than independently.
 Think of the two systems as runners in a relay race.
-Marketing automation primes prospects before handing them over to your CRM to close the sale.
+Marketing automation primes prospects before handing them over to your CRM to close the sale at the right time.

-Rather than picking one system over the other, you should look for ways to align marketing automation and CRM to your business functions.
+Rather than picking one system over the other, focus your efforts on aligning marketing automation and CRM to your business.
 The concept is so popular, there’s even a word for it: “smarketing”.

 Quick Tips to Improve Your Sales and Marketing Strategies Today

-When you sign up for Hubspot you get a wide range of marketing automation features, including landing pages, sign-up forms, list segmenting, autoresponders, and basic email marketing tools.
-But you also get CRM features, including deal pipelines, analytics, and a centralized place to store all of your customer interactions.
+When you sign up for Constant Contact, you’ll have 60 days to test drive the marketing automation features, including landing pages, sign-up forms, list segmenting, autoresponders, and basic email marketing tools.

 Using tools that combine marketing automation and CRM is just one way to integrate both systems to drive sales and marketing.
 But even if you use two separate tools, using them the right way is key.